hammadaslam10/eaz_buy_ecommerce_web_app/README.md

 14 cloudinary for image for users and product
 15 smtp service to do forgot password procedure
 16 curd operation in user and product
+17 aggreate rating according to users of products
+18 admin panel
+19 creating changing of category role (from user to admin )

 **Variables to run the project**
 .ENV file bannai hai jiska naam **config** rakhna config wale folder me